 In order to provide compatibility with devices implemented according to the ZigBee feature set, ZigBee-PRO devices shall additionally be able to join networks which advertise a feature set identifier of 1 in their beacon payloads but the device must join the ZigBee networks as end devices.

-If a ZigBee PRO network is to allow ZigBee devices to join as end devices, it shall use the standard network security.
-If high security is used, ZigBee devices will not be able to be authenticated on the network.
+If a ZigBee PRO network is to allow ZigBee devices to join as end devices, it shall use the standard network security. .

 This section is valid for the ZigBee-PRO feature set.